Purchasing Online: What You Need to Know First

 How would I obtain a license tag for a van I purchased online?

 You will be able to go to your local tag office and purchase a permanent license tag.
 There may be a period of time when you cannot use your vehicle as temporary tags are usually not valid except within the state they are issued.
 Check with your local department of motor vehicles to verify.
+When you purchase from a dealership, the dealer will typically handle all the title, licensing and registration for you.

 How would I obtain a title for a van I purchase out of state?

 An out of state seller probably can’t obtain a title for you in your name.
 The seller may simply provide the title to you at the time of delivery.
 You would then be required to take the title to your local title agency and transfer it (for a fee) to your name.
 You should be very cautious about the titling process.
 Titles are complex and errors can occur.
 Correcting a title error is a time consuming and often complex task.
 Knowing the origin of your vehicle and title is extremely important.
+Again, when you purchase from a dealership, the dealer will typically handle all the title transfer requirements for you.

 If my van’s mechanical systems fail while I own it, who is responsible?